-Adults with a diagnosis of schizophrenia
+Adults (aged ≥18 years old) with a diagnosis of schizophrenia

 TARGET GROUP/USERS

 This document is intended to guide those involved in the management of schizophrenia at any healthcare level including:

 - i. doctors

 - ii. allied health professionals

 - iii. trainees and medical students

 - iv. patients and their advocates

 - v. professional organisations